lilja-listus/ifusco/README.md

     - call editUser when registering for conference
     - check if participant => if yes, check in my schedule
 - in My info change the button to => edit my name
-- explore material ui for refactoring
 - extract strings into variables
+- configure the dashboard (abstract check)
+- connect FU test
-- send registration confirmation
+- responsiveness